Time to state the obvious. Bringing guns to the Oregon state Capitol is a bad idea.

 Fear.
 It’s fear masked by angry words.

-Ok, so Oregon may be on the brink of economy-changing legislation to combat greenhouse gas emissions.
+Ok, back to my point.
+So Oregon may be on the brink of economy-changing legislation to combat greenhouse gas emissions.
 Thursday, soon after the Governor said that law enforcement would be sent out to haul them back to their jobs if they left, the Republicans skipped town.
 One of the Republicans retorted that he is prepared to shoot any police officer that tries it.
 (Can’t you hear the fear in that comment?)
-And then militia groups rallied, convinced that they aren’t being listened to once again, and convinced that the only response left to them is firearms.
+And then the aforementioned militia groups rallied, convinced that they aren’t being listened to once again, and convinced that the only response left to them is firearms.
 They announced they will move on Oregon’s Capitol (Salem) to protect the Republicans, even though the politicians declined the offer of assistance.
 This has shut down the statehouse today.

 If the militias want to defend American ideals, they need to focus on the primary one: democracy.
 Our country wants to be founded on the Rule of Law, not oppression.

 Talking through difficult decisions is a skill that politicians need, and a skill that the rest of us need too.
 Being direct when things are uncomfortable is the only way to work through a problem like being afraid of what might happen.
 Imagine feeling so disenfranchised that you convince yourself that the only way to be heard is to threaten to shoot someone.
-It’s an awful situation.
+It’s an awful situation for those not holding a gun, but try to imagine how bad it is for the person holding one.
+As hard as it is, we have to face what frightens us, and start asking questions.

 You know one way to avoid a problem?
 Bring a gun.